 Any allegations that may meet the harms threshold will be addressed as set out in Part four, Section one of KCSIE.
 Any concerns that do not meet the harm threshold, referred to, as 'low level concerns' will be addressed as in Part four, Section two of KCSIE.
-When an allegation is made, the

-DSL will be responsible for ensuring that a child is not at risk and refer cases of suspected abuse to Family Connect or the child's local social care team.
+When an allegation is made, the DSL will be responsible for ensuring that a child is not at risk and refer cases of suspected abuse to Family Connect or the child's local social care team.

-We will only undertake basic enquiries to help determine whether is any foundation to the allegation.
+We will only undertake basic enquiries to help determine whether there is any foundation to the allegation.

-The LADO for Telford & Wrekin Council is Glenn Ashbrooke who will be informed of all allegations that come to our attention and appear to the meet the criteria set out in part four, section one of KCSIE, so they can consult police and children's social care services as appropriate.
-All LADO referrals must be made via Family Connect.
+The LADO for Telford & Wrekin Council is Glenn Ashbrooke who will be informed of all allegations that come to our attention and appear to the meet the criteria set out in Part Four, Section One of KCSIE, so they can consult police and children's social care services as appropriate.
+All LADO referrals must be made via Family Connect, unless the subject child is open to a social worker and then the LADO referral must be made via the child's allocated social worker.